-The Comprehensive Plan, currently being updated, articulates the vision for growth in our centers that is supported by state law, regional planning approaches, several functional area plans, and numerous project-specific efforts that implement our vision.
-It is important to note, the Long Range Financial Strategy update is being done in a time of economic and social stress as a result of the pandemic.
-However, Redmond has a history of conservative financial practices and built resiliency that enables the City to withstand downturns in the economy.
+The Comprehensive Plan, which is currently being updated, articulates the vision for growth in our centers that is supported by state law, regional planning approaches, several functional area plans, and numerous project-specific efforts that implement our vision.
+Currently, Planning efforts are focused on the Comprehensive Plan vision-for Redmond 2050.
+It is important to note, that the Long.-Range Financial Strategy update is being done in a time of economic and social stress as a result of the pandemic.
+However, Redmond has a history of conservative financial practices and builteconomic resiliency that enables the City to withstand downturns in the economy.

-Why we maintain a Long Range Financial Strategy
+Why we maintain a Long-Range Financial Strategy

-Cities operate in a continuum of intended financial stress.
-By design, cities are challenged to meet a wide range of community needs and desires while utilizing as little of the community's resources as possible.
-This stress is evidenced by the on-going debates over what services and levels of those services are really needed by the community and how much should they have to pay (in taxes and in other forms) for their city government to provide the service.
-A budget is the political process where these policy issues get debated and resolved.
+Cities operate in a continuum of intended financial stress. -By design, cities are challenged to meet a wide range of community needs and desires while utilizing as little of the community's resources as possible.
+This stress is evidenced by the on-going debates over what services and levels of those services are really needed by the community and how much should they have to pay (in taxes and in other forms) for their city government to provide these services. -A budget is the political process where these policy issues get debated and resolved.

-In order to accomplish this important policy responsibility, the City can look to "best practices" for guidance in how to do it well.
-The Government Finance Officers Association is a recognized leader in such matters.
-Their best practice, "Long Term Financial Planning"3 states that "financial planning is the process of aligning financial capacity with long-term service objectives" (emphasis added).
-To state it another way, providing sustainable, long-term services requires sound financial planning.
-The intent of the Long Range Financial Plan (LFRS) is to insure smooth, uninterrupted delivery of services into the future.
+In order to accomplish this important policy responsibility, the City can look to "best practices" for guidance in how to do it well. -The Government Finance Officers Association is a recognized leader in such matters. -Their best practices for "Long Term Financial Planning" states that "financial planning is the process of aligning financial capacity with long-term service objectives" (emphasis added). -To state it another way, providing sustainable, long-term services requires sound financial planning. -The intent of the Long-Range Financial Plan-Strategy (LFRS) is to insure-ensure smooth, uninterrupted delivery of services into the future.

-The LRFS will evaluate the goals of the city's financial planning, the tools available to the City to do this work and results of how we intend to use these tools to manage this important responsibility.
+The LRFS will evaluate the city's financial planning goals of the city's financial planning, the tools available to the City to do this work, and the results of how we intend to use these tools to manage this important responsibility.

-A brief history of the Long Range Financial Strategy
+A brief history of the Long-Range Financial Strategy

-Redmond's LRFS got its start in 2005 when some members of the Redmond City Council felt the need to clarify policy guidance for future budget development.
-At the time, the subtitle of the LRFS was "Navigating the Rapids" referring to the challenges of keeping the city's fiscal ship afloat (and avoid the known problem areas ahead).
-There was significant concern that fiscal stress was going to be severe for the next biennial budget.
-The Council wanted to prepare for the upcoming budget process, in part, by having the policy discussions about level of service and amounts of needed community revenue early.
-One aspect of this approach was to advise the Mayor (who is charged with proposing a preliminary budget from which the Council's work would start) of the policy parameters that Council preferred.
+Redmond's LRFS got its start in 2005 when some members of the Redmond City Council felt the need to clarify policy guidance for future budget development. -At the time, the subtitle of the LRFS was "Navigating the Rapids" referring to the challenges of keeping the city's fiscal ship afloat (and avoid the known problem areas ahead). -There was significant concern that fiscal stress was going to be severe for the next biennial budget. -The City Council wanted to prepare for the upcoming budget process, in part, by having the policy discussions about level of service and amounts of needed community revenue early.
+One aspect of this approach was to advise the Mayor (who is charged with proposing a preliminary budget from which the